FRINXio/FRINX-machine/docs/azure_ad.md

 # Frinx Machine with Azure AD

-Frinx Machine supports authentification and authorization via Azure AD.
+Frinx Machine supports authentication and authorization via Azure AD.
 The following sections describe how to set up Azure AD for Frinx Machine.
 ## Client configuration
 Register the application in your Azure AD and configure the following settings.